-In the worst case scenario, when the system needs to be recovered from a total loss, you only need 4 steps to get back online:
+In the worst case scenario, when the system needs to be recovered from a total loss, you only need 4 steps to get the services back online:

-- Install the sip:provider CE as explained in chapter 2. - Restore config.yml, constants.yml, network.yml and sipwise.cnf from the backup, overwriting your local files. - Restore the database dump. - Execute ngcpcfg apply.
+- Install the sip:provider CE as explained in chapter 2. - Restore the /etc/ngcp-config/ directory and the /etc/mysql/sipwise.cnf file from the backup, overwriting your local files. - Restore the database from the latest MySQL dump. - · Apply the changes to bring the original configuration into effect: